jackdgerrard/TypeScript-refresher-notes/readme.md

 to run it, git pull the directory, compile it with tsc and run the server.js file in /dist

 for containers, your entrypoint is /dist/server.js

+is it useful?
+No. I would never really use this.
+If you just want to host a markdown file public there are so many options than paying for runtime compute on any VPS.

+So what's the point?
+I'll leave that to your imagination.
+Peace ✌️